tomhartnett/PushPuzzle/README.md

 # PushPuzzle
 A [Sokoban](https://en.wikipedia.org/wiki/Sokoban) style puzzle game.
 Push boxes to their targets to complete a level.
 But be careful!
-You can't _pull_ a box, so if one wrong move and you can't beat the level.
+You can't _pull_ a box, so one wrong move means you can't beat the level.

 *This app was almost entirely "vibe-coded" with Claude Code*